Synthetic media: Deepfakes

 Deepfakes (a portmanteau of "deep learning" and "fake") are the most prominent form of synthetic media.
-Deepfakes are media productions that uses a an existing image or video and replaces the subject with someone else's likeness using artificial neural networks.
-They often combine and superimpose existing media onto source media using machine learning techniques known as autoencoders and generative adversarial networks (GANs).
-Deepfakes have garnered widespread attention for their uses in celebrity pornographic videos, revenge porn, fake news, hoaxes, and financial fraud.
+Deepfakes are media productions that use an existing image or video and replace the subject with someone else's likeness using ANNs.
+They often combine and superimpose existing media onto source media using machine learning techniques known as autoencoders and GANs.
+Deepfakes have garnered widespread attention and criticism for their use in celebrity pornographic videos, revenge porn, fake news, hoaxes, and financial fraud.
 This has elicited responses from both industry and government to detect and limit their use.

 The term deepfakes originated around the end of 2017 from a Reddit user named "deepfakes".
-He, as well as others in the Reddit community r/deepfakes, shared deepfakes they created; many videos involved celebrities' faces swapped onto the bodies of actresses in pornographic videos, while non-pornographic content included many videos with actor Nicolas Cage's face swapped into various movies.
+He, along with others in the Reddit community r/deepfakes, shared deepfakes they created; many videos involved celebrities' faces swapped onto the bodies of actresses in pornographic videos, while non-pornographic content included videos with actor Nicolas Cage's face swapped into various movies.
 In December 2017, Samantha Cole published an article about r/deepfakes in Vice that drew the first mainstream attention to deepfakes being shared in online communities.
-Six weeks later, Cole wrote in a follow-up article about the large increase in AI-assisted fake pornography.
+Six weeks later, Cole wrote in a follow-up article about the increase in AI-assisted fake pornography.
+According to a study conducted by Sensity, a company that detects and tracks deepfakes online, 85,047 deepfake videos had been found on online streaming websites by December 2020.
+This number was expected to double every six months.
+In September 2019, Sensity revealed that 96% of the fake videos were non-consensual pornography.
+Most of the victims of these videos were celebrities or high-profile individuals.

 In February 2018, r/deepfakes was banned by Reddit for sharing involuntary pornography.
-Other websites have also banned the use of deepfakes for involuntary pornography, including the social media platform Twitter and the pornography site Pornhub.
-However, some websites have not yet banned Deepfake content, including 4chan and 8chan.
+Other websites have also banned the use of deepfakes for involuntary pornography, including the social media platform X (formerly Twitter) and the pornography site Pornhub.
+However, some websites have not banned Deepfake content, including 4chan and 8chan.

 Non-pornographic deepfake content continues to grow in popularity with videos from YouTube creators such as Ctrl Shift Face and Shamook.
 A mobile application, Impressions, was launched for iOS in March 2020.
 The app provides a platform for users to deepfake celebrity faces into videos in a matter of minutes.